Housing associations and heat network regulation

 DESNZ has published short guidance notes and videos setting out practical steps to help operators improve the performance of existing heat networks.

-There is also a range of government funding support available for new and existing heat networks from the Heat Network Efficiency Scheme(HNES), the Green Heat Network Fund and the Warm Homes: Social Housing Fund (formerly the SHDF)
+There is also a range of government funding support available for new and existing heat networks from the Heat Network Efficiency Scheme(HNES) and the Green Heat Network Fund

 Zoning and heat network expansion